Osaka Metro

-The Osaka Metro (大阪メトロ, Ōsaka Metoro) is a major rapid transit system in the Osaka Metropolitan Area of Japan, operated by the Osaka Metro Company, Ltd. It serves the city of Osaka and the adjacent municipalities of Higashiosaka, Kadoma, Moriguchi, Sakai, Suita, and Yao.
+The Osaka Metro (大阪メトロ, Ōsaka Metoro) is a major rapid transit system in the Osaka metropolitan area of Japan, operated by the Osaka Metro Company, Ltd. It serves the city of Osaka and the adjacent municipalities of Higashiosaka, Kadoma, Moriguchi, Sakai, Suita, and Yao.
 Osaka Metro forms an integral part of the extensive mass transit system of Greater Osaka (part of the Kansai region), having 123 out of the 1,108 rail stations (2007) in the Osaka-Kobe-Kyoto region.
 In 2010, the greater Osaka region had 13 million rail passengers daily (see Transport in Keihanshin) of which the Osaka Municipal Subway (as it was then known) accounted for 2.29 million.

-Osaka Metro is the only subway system in Japan to be legally classified as a tramway, whereas all other subway systems in Japan are legally classified as railways.
-Despite this, it has characteristics typical of a full-fledged metro system.
+Osaka Metro is the only subway system in Japan to be partially legally classified as a tram system, whereas all other subway systems in Japan are legally classified as railways.
+Despite this, it has all the characteristics typical of a full-fledged metro system.

 Overview

 The network's first service, the Midōsuji Line from Umeda to Shinsaibashi, opened in 1933.
 As a north–south trunk route, it is the oldest and busiest line in the whole network.
 Both it and the main east–west route, the Chūō Line, were later extended to the north and east, respectively.
 These extensions are owned by other railway companies, but both Osaka Metro and these private operators run their own set of trains through between the two sections.

 All but one of the remaining lines of the network, including the Yotsubashi Line, Tanimachi Line, and Sennichimae Line, are completely independent lines with no through services.
 The lone exception is the Sakaisuji Line, which operates through trains to existing Hankyu Railway lines and is the only line to operate through services to existing railway lines that are not isolated from the national rail network (which is the case with the Midōsuji and Chūō Lines).
+As such, it is not compatible with the rest of the lines.

 Nearly all stations have a letter number combination, the letter identifying the line served by the station and the number indicating the relative location of the station on the line.
 For example, Higobashi Station on the Yotsubashi Line is also known as Y12.
 This combination is heard in bilingual Japanese-English automated next-station announcements on board all trains, which also provide information on local businesses near the station.
 Only Hankyu stations served by the Sakaisuji Line do not follow this convention.